ATorrise/zowe-gui/README.md

 - Demonstrated a GUI with a config init flow.

 ## Future Considerations:
-- Expected difficulties in capturing JSON structure in a GUI.
+- Expected difficulties capturing all relevant and possible properties in the GUI.
 - Scope of the POC and GUI.